enixam/templates/README.md

-Convenient templates to create bookdown, rmarkdown and xaringan presentation.
+Convenient templates to create bookdown, rmarkdown project and xaringan presentation.

 ## Credits
 Many thanks to the creators of these templates (I changed a bit of css settings and yaml metadata according to my personal information)